Using slash arguments

 Error when uploading a file

-If you obtain a 'File not found' error when uploading a file, it indicates that slash arguments need to be enabled on your web server.
+If you obtain a 'File not found' error when uploading a file, it indicates that slash arguments are not enabled on your web server.
+Please try enabling it.

 If your web server doesn't support slash arguments, its use in Moodle can be disabled by un-ticking the checkbox 'Use slash arguments' in Administration > Site administration > Server > HTTP.

-Warning: Disabling the use of slash arguments will result in SCORM packages and multiple-file resources not working and slash arguments warnings being displayed!
+Warning: Disabling the use of slash arguments will result in SCORM packages not working and slash arguments warnings being displayed!

 Slash arguments environment check

-Note: The use of slash arguments will be required in future versions of Moodle.
+Note: The use of slash arguments will be required in Moodle 3.0 onwards.

 If your web server doesn't support slash arguments, you will in future need to change to a web server which does.
-(It will no longer be possible to disable the use of slash arguments.)
+(It will no longer be possible to disable the use of slash arguments in Moodle 3.0 onwards.)

 In the meantime, Administration > Site administration > Server > Environment reports if the slash argument setting needs to be checked i.e. if it is detected that 'Use slash arguments' is disabled in Administration > Site administration > Server > HTTP.
 Thus, the check is a warning of the future requirement.